waad641/stackUp/README.md

     -High contrast between text and background for better readability.
     -Responsive design for various screen sizes.
-   - Pastel colors and a light gray background for a pleasant appearance.
+    -Pastel colors and a light gray background for a pleasant appearance.
     -Proper spacing and font choices for improved usability.